 Justice systems must now think in terms of nurturing digital eco-systems that constantly evolve to meet the needs of different service users and harness the dizzying pace of technological innovation.
-Policymakers, operational delivery teams, and technologists from multiple organizations will need to collaborate seamlessly to create better service experience—and to embrace open, agile ways of working that can feel deeply unfamiliar and challenging.
+Policymakers, operational delivery teams and technologists from multiple organisations will need to collaborate seamlessly to create better service experience—and to embrace open, agile ways of working that can feel deeply unfamiliar and challenging.

 We acknowledge the complexity of this challenge and share the three fundamental cornerstones for the approach along with the key drivers for success.